Current Client? Get 2026 Plan Help Here

 4. Act Quickly When Other Coverage Ends

-If you lose your current coverage, don’t wait to enroll in Part D. You typically have a two-month Special Enrollment Period to sign up for a Part D plan without penalties.
+If you lose your current creditable coverage, you may qualify for a Special Enrollment Period to sign up for a Part D plan without penalties.
+The timeframe for this enrollment window depends on your specific situation.
+Contact a licensed agent to support you in this matter.

 Special Circumstances and Exceptions